Did you know?

-Established in 2008, RVA Surveyors, a business rates Manchester-based company, who employ over 100 people, are one of the fastest growing business rates reduction specialists in the UK.
+Established in 2008, RVA Surveyors – a business rates Manchester-based company – who employ almost 80 people, are one of the fastest growing business rates reduction specialists in the UK.
 With industry leading success rates they offer a no reduction no fee service.

 What are business rates?

 Business Rates (also known as non-domestic rates) are a tax levied by the government on all commercial premises.
 The Rateable Value of a property is set by the Valuation Office Agency and collected by your local authority.

 All commercial properties have a rateable value set by the Valuation Office Agency.
 Some owners and tenants may receive an exemption or a relief in their business rates liability.